 One advantage that Adderall has over Ritalin is that, in general, smaller doses are required, and the doses last for longer periods.
 A 5 mg dose of Adderall will typically have the same effect as a 10 mg dose of Ritalin.
 There are also extended-release versions of Adderall, and there is a wider range of dosage options.

 Studies have shown that a low dose of Adderall was proven as effective as higher doses of Ritalin and that the levels were more stable.
 Whereas with Ritalin, the drug seemed to have higher peaks and lower valleys, Adderall provided a gentler plateau.
-Additionally, Adderall seems to have fewer side effect, such as stomach upsets, that made it difficult for some people to use Ritalin.
+Additionally, Adderall seems to have fewer side effects, such as stomach upsets, making it difficult for some people to use Ritalin.

 The Side Effects of Adderall vs. Ritalin

-Because both of these drugs are interacting with the central nervous system and interfering with the normal functioning of neurotransmitters such as dopamine and norepinephrine, their side effects are similar.
+Because both of these drugs interact with the central nervous system and interfere with the normal functioning of neurotransmitters such as dopamine and norepinephrine, their side effects are similar.
 Both can cause sleep and appetite problems, headache, dizziness, nausea, irritability, anxiety, and increased heart rate.
 Both can interfere with normal growth in children and can lead to addiction.

 However, there are also some differences.
 Adderall is more likely to cause heart disease, high blood pressure, hyperthyroidism, and arteriosclerosis.
 Ritalin is more likely to cause agitation, anxiety, glaucoma, motor tics, and Tourette’s syndrome.

 Is It Safe to Take Both Adderall and Ritalin?